Holocene glacial retreat: North America

 The retreat of the Laurentide Ice Sheet in Canada led to the formation of moraines and up to 26 proglacial lakes scattered throughout central Canada.
-The deglaciation occurred from the last glacial maximum (21,000 years ago) until about 7000 years ago.
+The deglaciation occurred from the last glacial maximum (21,000 years ago) to 7000 years ago.
 Some of the lakes in the southern Ungava Bay area were fully deglaciated c.
 6,000 years ago.
 Meltwater from the glacial prehistoric Lake Agassiz contributed to the neoglaciation during the Holocene, which resulted in an uptick of glacial activity at least as far away as Iceland.

 The Nuup Kangerlua and Sermilik regions, in southwestern and southeastern Greenland respectively, are two localities that experienced deglaciation after the Holocene warming period started.
 Warming atmospheric temperatures as well as warming waters in the Labrador Sea accelerated the speed of deglaciation which started on the coasts of Greenland before heading inland.
-Moraines located in the interior of the Nuup Kangerlua area have been dated to 8.1 to 8.3 thousand years ago; they mark a local cooling that caused glaciers to re-advance and leave moraines behind.
+Moraines located in the interior of the Nuup Kangerlua area have been dated 8.1 to 8.3 thousand years ago; they mark a local cooling that caused glaciers to re-advance and leave them behind.

 The modern Ohio River was formed when the river was temporarily dammed just southwest of Louisville, Kentucky, creating a large lake until the dam burst.
 The Ohio River largely supplanted the former Teays River drainage system, which was disrupted by the glaciers.

-Ancient Lake Chicago, on the southern margin of the Wisconsin Glacier, found successive lower outlets as the glacier retreated, until the Saint Lawrence River route was uncovered.
+Ancient Lake Chicago, on the southern margin of the Wisconsin Glacier, found successive lower outlets as the glacier retreated until the Saint Lawrence River route was uncovered.
 Corresponding to each level, remnant lake shore features may be found in many areas.
-One prehistoric shoreline is delineated by Bluff Avenue, a north–south street on the La Grange, Illinois, east side.
+One prehistoric shoreline is delineated by Bluff Avenue, a north-south street on the La Grange, Illinois east side.

 Current river delta positioning and sediment composition in northern Michigan were created by a glacial lake.
 The lake resulted from retreating glaciers.

 South America

-The Northern Patagonian Icefield is one of the locations that experienced a surge in glacial activity during the neoglaciation period.
-Terminal moraines formed 5.7 thousand years ago in the San Rafael Glacier and around 4.96 thousand years ago they formed in the nearby Colonia glacier.
+The Northern Patagonian Icefield is one location that experienced a glacial activity surge during the neoglaciation period.
+Terminal moraines formed 5.7 thousand years ago in the San Rafael Glacier, and around 4.96 thousand years ago, they formed in the nearby Colonia Glacier.
 In the Southern Patagonian Icefield located in Argentina and Chile, some glaciers have actually been advancing to their peak extents as recently as the 19th century as evidenced by moraines.
 Another remnant of glacial activity in the southern Patagonian icefield is the creation of meltwater channels within the El Canal spillway found near the Lago del Toro in Chile.
 The different layers of stratification have been used to date different occurrences of glacial lakes in the region.